Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{proof} Both parts follow by the technique of Theorem \ref{Omegaregssequal}, since instead of summing over all bad conjugacy classes in the Weyl group, one only sums over those bad conjugacy classes which could correspond (this correspondence was discussed in Section \ref{maximaltori}) to regular semisimple derangements. \end{proof}

 \begin{theorem} Let $q$ odd and $1 \leq k \leq n$ be fixed.
-For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega(2n+1,q)$ which are derangements on nondegenerate k spaces of positive (resp. negative) type is at least $.07.$ \end{theorem}
+For all but finitely many $(n,q)$ pairs, the proportion of elements in $\Omega(2n+1,q)$ which are semisimple regular and are derangements on nondegenerate $k$-spaces of positive (resp. negative) type is at least $.07.$ \end{theorem}

-\begin{proof} By Theorem \ref{GL result}, the proportion of elements in $\Omega(2n+1,q)$ which are semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
-Hence for $q$ sufficiently large, it follows from Theorems \ref{Otorus1} and \ref{Dix} that the proportion of derangements on nondegenerate k-spaces is at least $1/3$ which is bigger than $.07$.
+\begin{proof} By Theorem \ref{GL result}, the proportion of elements in $\Omega(2n+1,q)$ which are regular semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
+Hence for $q$ sufficiently large, it follows from Theorems \ref{Otorus1} and \ref{Dix} that the proportion of derangements on nondegenerate $k$-spaces is at least $1/3$ which is bigger than $.07$.